 New apartment construction nosedives across West Coast cities

-- "If you think the housing crisis is bad now, just wait a few more years," said Muhammad Alameldin, policy associate with the Terner Center for Housing Innovation at UC Berkeley, who studies housing construction costs.
+- "If you think the housing crisis is bad now, just wait a few more years," said Muhammad Alameldin, policy associate at the Terner Center for Housing Innovation at UC Berkeley, who studies housing construction costs.

-Driving the news: High interest rates and the rising costs of labor and materials are forcing developers to pull back on apartment projects throughout the West Coast, according to new data on construction starts from CoStar Group, a real estate information company.
+Driving the news: High interest rates and the rising costs of labor and materials are leading developers to pull back on apartment projects throughout the West Coast, according to new data on construction starts from CoStar Group, a real estate information company.

 - Developers are on pace to start building fewer than 20,000 apartments combined this year in Los Angeles, San Francisco, San Diego, San Jose, Seattle, and Portland — less than a quarter of what those locations together produced a year earlier.

 - CoStar's data for each metro area covers projects of five or more units.

 - The West Coast's decline in construction starts is outpacing the rest of the nation's, CoStar's data shows.